CIS700-Procedural-Graphics/Project5-Shaders/README.md

 ![](./ss1.png)
 - My iridescence implementation responds to the lightColor slider as well as the ambient light slider.
 The shading is done at render time, not in post.
 The iridescence itself is a default magenta/blue color.
 I added in a magenta outline as well (in the same way a toon outline is added) because I thought it would look nice!

-I will explain the details and considerations that went into developing my NYC Shape Grammar.

 ### Hatching (25 pts)
 ![](./ss2.png)